 Support for multiplatform programming is one of Kotlin's key benefits.
 It reduces time spent writing and maintaining the same code for different platforms while retaining the flexibility and benefits of native programming.

 Learn more about Kotlin Multiplatform benefits.

 Start from scratch

-Create your first Kotlin Multiplatform Mobile application shows how to create a mobile application that works on Android and iOS with the help of the Kotlin Multiplatform Mobile plugin for Android Studio.
-Create, run, and test your first multiplatform mobile application.
+Get started with Kotlin Multiplatform.
+Create your first cross-platform application that works on Android and iOS with the help of the Kotlin Multiplatform Mobile plugin for Android Studio.
+Learn how to create, run, and add dependencies to multiplatform mobile applications.

 Dive deep into Kotlin Multiplatform

 Once you have gained some experience with Kotlin Multiplatform and want to know how to solve particular cross-platform development tasks: